Markov Perfect Equilibria in Discrete Finite-Player and Mean-Field Games: Problems and main results

 \begin{Rmk} {\rm Recall $m$ from Definition \ref{def:adm-controls-finite-player}.
 Note that we have

 If $m<d$, then this restricts the number of possible transitions at each state.
-Let $\ell:\sX\times \R^d\to[0,\infty)$ be a mapping that instead of \eqref{eq:asm-convex-cost} satisfies a standard definition of strong convexity with respect to the $|\cdot|_2$-norm,
+Let $\ell:\sX\times \R^d\to[0,\infty)$ be a mapping that, instead of \eqref{eq:asm-convex-cost}, satisfies the following definition of strong convexity with respect to the $|\cdot|_2$-norm:

 Then, $\ell$ satisfies Assumption \ref{asm:convex-cost} with $\gamma = \gamma_0/\sqrt{m}$}.
 This follows by noting that $|a|_1|a|_\infty\leq \sqrt{|a|_0}|a|_2^2$ holds for any $a\in\R^d$. \end{Rmk}

 \begin{Ex} In the setting of Example \ref{ex:nearest-neighbor-I}, define a quadratic cost function $\ell(x,a) = \frac12 \sum_{y\in S(x) \setminus\{x\}}a_y^2.$ Then Assumption \ref{asm:convex-cost} holds with